-Review: Fun Factory Bi-Stronic Fusion
+Review: Fun Factory Bi Stronic Fusion pulsator

-It just works.
-There’s a learning curve as far as angling it right goes, but once it’s set up, it’s all smooth sailing and strokes my G-spot with effortless consistency.
-It’s smooth.
-It has a fatter, more discernible G-spot bump without being irritating.
-The shaft works the way God I MEAN the designers intended for it to work: lazy-ass, hands-free bliss.
+The Fun Factory Bi Stronic Fusion just works.
+There’s a learning curve in angling it correctly, but once it’s set up, it’s all smooth sailing.
+The tip strokes my G-spot with effortless consistency.
+It has a fatter, more discernible G-spot bend than the Stronic Eins, making the thrusts more precise and intense.

 The appeal for me doesn’t just end at G-spot stimulation.
 Because it’s so stiff and easy to aim, it sometimes (depending on my menstrual phase) also works for my cervix and A-spot despite the insertable length being only 4.5″.
 My clit also enjoys the smoother, less thuddy settings against it, which simulate a partner’s finger rubbing it.
 Think of it as a hand that strokes with perfect rhythm and never gets tired.

 The thrusting motion and the shaft are well worth $220 for me, but the clitoral arm and extra cost are downright unnecessary.

 This toy has a 1.75″ gap between the internal prong and the external prong.
 Since I have a rather average clit-vag gap of 1 inch, the clitoral arm is waaaay too far from my vagina to do anything for me or the majority of users.
 Sure, the clitoral arm is flexible, but that means nothing if placing pressure on it to adjust it means dampening the pulsation.